SteveHuntsmanBAESystems/TopologicalMixtureEstimation/README.md

 and work with X2.
 If this gives unsatisfactory results, constant-bandwidth kernel methods are probably not a great idea in the first place, but you might persist and decompose the sample data to allow the bandwidth to vary in a piecewise constant manner.
 Indeed, applying TME recursively to mixture components is a good idea.
 A fast Gauss transform would probably yield significant improvements in runtime.
 This is left as an exercise.

 **CITE**
-If you use TME in your work, please cite https://arxiv.org/abs/1712.04487.
-Even better, check Google Scholar to see if it's been published in a formal venue yet.
+If you use TME in your work, please cite the ICML 2018 proceedings: besides PMLR, the paper is at https://arxiv.org/abs/1712.04487.
 I would also personally like to hear about your application, evaluation, etc.

 **CONTACT**